fxnners/Final-Year-Project/README.md

 The '2022-23 play-by-play.csv' can be found in the submission folder

-The 'NBA_Stats_Defence.csv' is available on the repository
+The 'NBA_Stats_Defence.csv' is available on the repository and submission folder

 ## How and where to use the datasets